Nesus/Alma-2016-SummerInternship/Graphite+Grafana.md

     * Pros:
       * Send only the important data
     * Cons:
-      * Have to configure each service by hand.
+      * Have to configure each service manually.

 # Visualizing Performance Data
 To visualize time series we will use [Grafana](http://grafana.org/) that allows us, to create fully customizable dashboards with data from Graphite, InfluxDB or Elasticsearch.